sarah278/mrtg-rpi/README.md

 # mrtg-rpi

 A simple MRTG container based on Alpine.
-The x86 tag is built for x86_64 using the official alpine image as a base.
-The rpi tag is for ARM using armhf/alpine as a base.
+The x86 tag is built for x86_64 using the official alpine:3.5 image as a base.
+The rpi tag is for ARM using ggosselin/alpine-rpi:3.5 as a base.

 **Config**
 To use this container, attach the following volumes: